stuebingerb/KGraphQL/docs/content/Tutorials/starwars.md

         resolver{ -> listOf(luke, r2d2) }
       }

-      // 1kotlin classes need to be registered with "type" method
+      // kotlin classes need to be registered with "type" method
       // to be included in created schema type system
       // class Character is automatically included,
       // as it is return type of both created queries
       type<Droid>()
       type<Human>()
-      enum<Episode>()
     }
     ```